 Social insertion has a very advanced and practical understanding of how the relationships between ideologically specific organizations and social movements groups should function.
 Especifists center their strategy of social change around a mutualistic relationship between ideologically specific libertarian communist groups and broader social movements.
 As the Black Rose Federation article “Building a Revolutionary Anarchism” (2) describes and prescribes: There should be dual membership within ideologically specific libertarian socialist organizations and within popular organizations.
 Doing so puts libertarian socialists in contact with broader populations than merely themselves.
 Within such movements, libertarian socialists should advocate for practices of horizontalist democracy, direct action, anti capitalism, and class struggle to further the goals of social movements–as well as argue for such positions when they are minority positions as active minorities furthering libertarian socialist practice.
 Especifist groups are in favor of popularizing libertarian socialist practice in large part teaching by demonstration.
 Such a process can help make libertarian socialism relevant to the lives of people struggling towards liberatory goals of various kinds in class struggle and daily struggle in and out of the workplace.
 Such a process can combine revolutionary organizing with popular organizing.
 Especifist groups and libertarian socialists–and various groups centered around such theory and/or practice– should help social movements by enabling them to access their greatest strength: the capacity of thousands of people thinking and acting together (which can be better unleashed through direct democracy).
 Hierarchical organizations inhibit participation from people involved, whereas directly democratic organizing can give people more ways to participate meaningfully.
 Without a class struggle perspective, social movements wind up making the wrong alliances and not engaging in the kinds of oppositional actions that are needed for revolution–defanging the social movements and disempowering membership.
 Libertarian socialists need social movements to ground libertarian socialism in popular movements and among the working class, the dispossessed, and oppressed more broadly, to learn organizational skills, to develop better praxis, and to minimize the disconnect between libertarian socialism and the general public.
 When doing so, it is important to not unnecessarily go against the tide– libertarian socialists should find the already existing common values and practices within popular organizations and social movements and then work to develop that already existing libertarian socialist and anti-hierarchical thrust (3).
 An essential part of social insertion is to unite people in the social movement along such libertarian socialist practice– not necessarily getting any specific person to proclaim any specific ideology– although such social insertion would spread theory as well through dialogue.
 Popular education collectives can help supplement especifist groups, communalist assemblies, and broader social movements by spreading and popularizing good theory and critical thinking.

 Communalist assemblies (rather than mere community assemblies) are popular assemblies in the community sphere that also have a coherent form and content– that at least follows from minimal libertarian socialist principles in conjunction with a community sphere and communal self-governance.
 Communalist assemblies are distinct from other kinds of popular organizations that primarily organize around specific workplace struggles and at the point of production such as syndicalist approaches.
 Communalist assemblies are also distinct from ideologically specific groups.
 Communalist assemblies do not require a shared ideology between individuals even though they necessarily have to have a shared terms of practice between people (which can be expressed in bylaws, bills of rights, structures, short term and long term programs of groups, or even points of unity for practice, etc.).
-Such practices are of course theory laden, and can be evaluated by theory.
-Furthermore the overall content of social movements and popular organizations is improved by the popularization of good theories, propositional knowledge, and practical knowledge.
+Such practices are of course theory laden and can be evaluated by theory but are distinct from requiring theoretical and ideological unity.
+Furthermore, the overall content of social movements and popular organizations is improved by the popularization of good theories, propositional knowledge, and practical knowledge (which especifist groups can help catalyze).
 Communalist assemblies are designed to be much more inclusive compared to especifist groups–although especifist groups should seek popularity within the terms that make them ethical and effective without sacrificing their coherence and functionality to a false unity.
 Through having a coherent theoretical and strategic unity, especifist groups have functions such as assisting and developing self-managed popular organizations, advocating for libertarian socialist practices such as direct democracy, direct action, and mutual aid to further more immediate goals of social movements, popularizing libertarian socialist praxis, while also aiming towards a long term goal of libertarian communism.

 Communalists want community assemblies as revolutionary forms and also want the economy to be politicized– that is for the means of production, including land in use, to be put into the hands of co-federated communal assemblies that have embedded participatory councils that implement decisions within the mandate made from below (where all policy making power resides).
 Especifists are often, but by no means always, working with or in favor of communal forms of freedom that are either identical to or similar to the ones advocated for and practiced by communalists.
 Especifist groups have been more pluralistic than communalists in regards to the visions of a post-revolutionary economy as well as keystone revolutionary forms that they advocate, develop, and participate in.
 Often times especifist groups organize with and/or favor syndicalist formations and workers’ councils– but other times they might organize with and/or favor commune formations.
 Although working with various groups–communal assemblies, syndicalist unions and workers’ councils, issue specific movements and organizations, etc.– can make sense towards developing a revolution, a modest appeal for communalism would be that the communalist political economy should be developed overtime because 1.
 Without a communalist political economy power is privatized over and above direct communities into segmented fields that make decisions over and above people affected by such economic matters 2.
 Self management within egalitarian bounds should be in every sphere including the communal sphere which necessitates a co-federated communal economy 3.
 That our means should be consistent with or conducive to such development.
 4. Additionally, on a strategic level, communalism can organize oppositional and reconstructive politics at points of extraction, production, distribution, reproduction, consumption and community life.